splunk/public-o11y-docs/metrics-and-metadata/view-data-events.rst

 These are the valid values for events:

 * Maximum length of the event type (or event name): 256 characters.

-  * If the value length is longer, then the event is dropped.

 * Maximum number of dimensions allowed for an event: 36.

-  * If the number of dimensions on an event is greater, the event is dropped.

 * Maximum length of the dimension key name of an event: 128 characters.

-  * For example, if a dimension's key:value pair is ("mydim", "myvalue"), ''mydim'' is limited to 128 characters.
+For example, if a dimension's key:value pair is ("mydim", "myvalue"), ''mydim'' is limited to 128 characters.
-  * If the value length is longer, then the event is dropped.

 * Maximum length of the dimension value of an event: 256 characters.

-  * For example, if a dimension's key:value pair is ("mydim", "myvalue"), ''myvalue'' is limited to 256 characters.
+For example, if a dimension's key:value pair is ("mydim", "myvalue"), ''myvalue'' is limited to 256 characters.
-  * If the value length is longer, then the event is dropped.

 * Maximum number of properties allowed for an event: 1024.

-  * If the number of properties on an event is greater, the event is dropped.

 * Maximum length of the property key name of an event: 128 characters.

-  * For example, if a property's key:value pair is ("myproperty", "myvalue"), "myproperty" is limited to 128 characters.
+For example, if a property's key:value pair is ("myproperty", "myvalue"), "myproperty" is limited to 128 characters.
-  * If the value length is longer, then the event is dropped.

 * Maximum length of the property value of an event: 256 characters.

-  * For example, if a property's key:value pair is ("myproperty", "myvalue"), ''myvalue'' is limited to 256 characters.
+For example, if a property's key:value pair is ("myproperty", "myvalue"), ''myvalue'' is limited to 256 characters.
-  * If the value length is longer, then the event is dropped.

 .. _custom-event: